Skip to main navigation Skip to main content

 7. Demonstrate a program completion rate of 70 percent within 150 percent of the normal time for completion;

-8. Demonstrate a job placement rate of 70 percent job placement measured 180 days after completion;
+8. Demonstrate a job placement rate of 70 percent job placement (calculated as the percentage of students that are employed during the second quarter after exiting the program);

 9. Provides students with academic credit for at least one related certificate or degree program at one or more eligible institutions;